 If you’d like some additional reading about hybrid dogs and the ongoing assumptions and controversy that surround them, you should also check out this article by Carol Beuchat.

-Sometimes called a sweatenpoo, wheaten-doodle or a wheatenpoo, this mixed breed dog is a blend between a poodle and a soft-coated wheaten terrier.
+This mixed breed dog is a blend between a poodle and a soft-coated wheaten terrier.

-Because whoodle dogs are still new, there hasn’t been enough time for breeders to develop standards, discover consistent personality traits, or identify any serious health or behavior concerns.
+There hasn’t been enough time for breeders to develop standards, discover consistent personality traits, or identify any serious health or behavior concerns.

-Whoodles, like other mixed dog breeds, take traits seemingly at random from either side of their lineage, which makes each individual whoodle unique.
+Whoodles, like other mixed dog breeds, take traits seemingly at random from either side of their lineage, which makes each individual Whoodle unique.

-Because of this huge range of lineage traits, adult whoodles vary greatly in height, weight, coat color and texture, and health.
+Because of this huge range of lineage traits, adult Whoodles vary greatly in height, weight, coat color and texture, and health.

-In general, many happy whoodle owners have reported their pups to be delightfully playful and energetic dogs that are eager to please.
+In general, many happy Whoodle owners have reported their pups to be delightfully playful and energetic dogs that are eager to please.

 The Soft-Coated Wheaten Terrier

-The soft-coated wheaten terrier, also known more simply as the wheaten, is a mid-sized sporting terrier.
+The soft-coated Wheaten Terrier, also known more simply as the Wheaten, is a mid-sized sporting terrier.